GraphQL API

 {applications(where: { deposit_gt: "10000000000" }) {idwhitelisteddeposit}}

-You can also filter entities by the _change_block(number_gte: Int)
+You can also filter entities that were updated in or after a specified block with _change_block(number_gte: Int)

 This can be useful if you are looking to fetch only entities which have changed, for example since the last time you polled.
 Or alternatively it can be useful to investigate or debug how entities are changing in your subgraph (if combined with a block filter, you can isolate only entities that changed in a specific block).